 The hardest element to provide indoors is light.
-It is possible to start seeds on a windowsill or in a room that receives a full day (at least 8 hours) of bright light, but that's hard to come by in winter.
+It is possible to start seeds on a windowsill or in a room that receives a full day of bright light (at least eight hours), but that's hard to come by in winter.
 Most gardeners will need to supplement their seedling lighting with special plant or grow lights that simulate the full spectrum of the sun.
-Even then, the lights will need to be left on for 12 - 15 hours per day, for your seedlings to grow as strong and healthy as they would in true sunlight.
+Even then, the lights will need to be left on for 16–18 hours per day for your seedlings to grow as strong and healthy as they would in true sunlight.

 Another difficult aspect of starting seeds is deciding what seeds to grow.
-There are so many choices, it's tempting to want to try them all.
-But keep in mind that as your seedlings grow, they will need to be moved into larger pots that will take up even more space.
-So choose wisely.
+There are so many choices, and it's tempting to want to try them all.
+But keep in mind that as your seedlings grow, they will need to be moved into larger pots that will take up even more space, so choose wisely.
 Buy seeds of plants you're certain you can't find at local garden centers or plants that you want to grow in large quantities inexpensively.
 There are dozens of seed catalogs available online.
 You might want to join forces with other seed starters and arrange a seed swap to grow and trade different varieties.

 When to Start Seeds

-When to start seeds indoors is always a bit of a guess.
+The timing to start seeds indoors is always a bit of a guess.
 First, you'll need to know when your last expected frost date is.
 Then check your seed packet to see how many weeks growth are required before setting outdoors.
-Count back that many weeks from your last expected frost date, to get an approximate date for starting those seeds.
-It's approximate because weather does not always live up to predictions, but you'll be in the ballpark.
+Count back that many weeks from your last expected frost date to get an approximate date for starting those seeds.
+It's approximate because the weather does not always live up to predictions, but you'll be in the ballpark.
 Different plants will require different timing, so use a calendar to mark down when to start what.

 How to Start Seeds and Cuttings